gusvendegna/crashcart/README.md

 **Crash Cart** is a plug-and-play HDMI capture streamer in a Docker container.
 Designed for IT admins, makers, and hardware wranglers, it lets you view the screen of any HDMI device (server, SBC, camera, console) through a web browser—no monitor required.

-Just plug in a USB HDMI capture device, run the container, and view the live feed from any device on your network.
+I created this project because I needed a lightweight and FREE way to view the screen of a device in my server rack with out actually hooking up a screen or new device of any kind.

 ---

 ## 📦 Features

-- 🔌 Zero-config: auto-detects `/dev/video` capture devices
+- 🔌 Zero-config: set your `/dev/videoX` capture device and go!
 - 🌐 Web UI: stream available at `http://<ip>:8080/`
 - ⚡ Fast load time with ultra-minimal Alpine base (~50MB image)
 - 🔁 MJPEG stream via HTTP (instant preview in most browsers)